 Agency funds - are custodial in nature and do not present results of operations or have a measurement focus.
 Agency funds are accounted for using the cash basis of accounting.
-The school activity fund is used to account for monies collected principally through fundraising efforts of the students and District-sponsored groups.
+This fund is the School Activity fund which is used to account for monies collected principally through fundraising efforts of the students and District-sponsored groups.
 This is an unbudgeted fund.
 The administration is responsible under the authority of the Board, of collecting, disbursing and accounting for these activity funds.
-The child nutrition clearing account is used to hold the daily meal collections which are periodically transferred to the school district treasurer for deposit into the child nutrition fund.
 These funds have no equity, assets are equal to liabilities, and do not include revenues and expenditures for general operation of the District.